isovector/reasonablypolymorphic.com/reasonably-polymorphic/posts/2017-08-08-information-effects.markdown

 First :: (a ~> b) -> (a * c ~> b * c)
 ```

+Lifting arrows over products again is uninteresting -- since we're doing nothing
+with the second projection, the only heap and garbage we have to work with are
+those resulting from the lifting of our arrow over the first projection.

 $$
 \frac{\lifted{f}{h\times a}{g\times b}}
 {\lifted{(\text{First } f)}{h\times (a\times c)}{g\times (b\times c)}}
 $$

+In Haskell, our resulting combinator looks like this:

 ```haskell
 lift (First f) = do